-Provenance American Art-Union Sale, New York, 1852; William H. Webb, New York, 1852, by purchase; George William Abell, Baltimore, 1842-1894 [mode of acquisition unknown]; Mrs. Francis Theodore Homer [Jennie M. Abell], Baltimore, [date and mode of acquisition unknown]; Mrs. Ferdinand C. Lee [Jane Palfrey Homer], Baltimore [date and mode of acquisition unknown]; Mr. and Mrs. George Jenkins, Baltimore, November 12, 1954 [mode of acquisition unknown]; Walters Art Museum, 1954, by purchase.
+Provenance American Art-Union Sale, New York, 1852; purchased by William H. Webb, New York, 1852.
+Acquired by George William Abell, Baltimore, before 1894; Mrs. Francis Theodore Homer [Jennie M. Abell], Baltimore; Mrs. Ferdinand C. Lee [Jane Palfrey Homer], Baltimore.
+Acquired by Mr. and Mrs. George Jenkins, Baltimore, November 12, 1954; purchased by Walters Art Museum, 1954.

 Inscriptions [Signed and dated] Lower left: R.C.
 Woodville.
 1849